Aditya-Kumar-19/Project-01-PersonalDiary/README.md

 - Automatically timestamps each entry.
 - Search for entries by date or keyword.
 - Save diary entries to a local file for future reference.
-- Simple and intuitive interface (CLI-based or GUI-based).
+- Simple and intuitive interface (GUI-based).

 ---